dariodimarzo/DataQuery/readme.md

 - Visual editing of the query results
 - Export query results on file, in various format (Csv, Xlsx, Parquet, Json, Xml)

+All the tasks are managed in memory, no data are saved on the server.

 ## Installation

 To install the required dependencies, you can use `pip`: